QuanHoang-CS/Light-Up-Puzzle/README.md

   - Forward checking
 - **Heuristics**:
   - **Heuristic 1 (H1)**: Most Constrained Variable
       - The heuristic selects the node with the least remaining options as the next move.
 The idea behind this is that picking such a node will result in earlier backtracking.
 If multiple nodes have the same minimum number of options, then one of them is selected randomly.
-The criteria is:
+The criterias are:
         - number of walls surrounding the cell
         - if it is in middle or edge/corner
         - if its neighbor constraints (how many has been lit up?)